MoMaF/metadatatools/README.md

 `kavi-download` invokes `rip-xml.py` for each movie individually

+## `kf-to-rdf.xslt`

+XSLT template for converting XML files from the Elonet database to RDF/XML using the MoMaF ontology.
+These can be used by almost RDF tool and uploaded to triple stores.

+Use SaxonHE or similar XSL processor with XSLT 3.0 support to convert.

 ## `rip-xml.py`

 Downloads Elonet HTMLs and rips the inlined XML for any number of